oddcod3/Phantom-Evasion/README.md

-# PHANTOM EVASION
+# PHANTOM EVASION 2.0

-Phantom-Evasion is an interactive antivirus evasion tool written in python capable to generate (almost) FUD executable even with the most common 32 bit msfvenom payload (best performances are obtained with 64 bit payloads).
+Phantom-Evasion is an interactive antivirus evasion tool written in python capable to generate (almost) FUD executable even with the most common 32 bit msfvenom payload (lower detection ratio with 64 bit payloads).
 The aim of this tool is to make antivirus evasion an easy task for pentesters through the use of modules focused on polymorphic code and antivirus sandbox detection techniques.
 Since version 1.0 Phantom-Evasion also include a post-exploitation section dedicated to persistence and auxiliary modules.

 Kali Linux Rolling 2018.1+ is the only OS with automatic setup officially supported

-The following OSs support (unofficially) automatic setup :
+The following OSs officialy support automatic setup:

+1. Kali Linux Rolling 2018.1+   (64 bit)
-1. Parrot Security
+2. Parrot Security              (64 bit)

 The following OSs are likely able to run Phantom Evasion through manual setup:

-1. Arch Linux
+1. Arch Linux                   (64 bit)
-2. BlackArch Linux
+2. BlackArch Linux              (64 bit)
-3. Elementary
+3. Elementary                   (64 bit)
-4. Linux Mint
+4. Linux Mint                   (64 bit)
-5. Ubuntu 15.10+
+5. Ubuntu 15.10+                (64 bit)
-6. Windows 7/8/10
+6. Windows 7/8/10               (64 bit)

-## Version 1.2.0 released!
+## Version 2.0 released!

--x64 reverse_tcp/http pure c stager

--android module reworked
+New features:

+-Process Inject (PEinject) modules
+-Thread Execution Hijack modules
+-Pure C meterpreter reverse https stager (x86/x64) -non-staged msfvenom payload support
+-multibyte xor with progressive key-lenght

 ## Contributors